-Read on for everything you need to know about the upcoming second season of Batwoman.
+You can find out more on these latest developments below as well as everything you need to know about the new season of Batwoman.

 The producers have cast Javicia Leslie in the role of Ryan Wilder, who will take over the mantle of Batwoman from season two onwards, after being inspired by the vigilante’s actions in the past.

-Ryan is described as “likeable, messy, a little goofy and untamed,” but has a chequered past as a former drug runner who has spent years on the run from Gotham City’s police department.
+Leslie’s character Ryan is described as “likeable, messy, a little goofy and untamed”, but has a chequered past as a former drug runner who has spent years on the run from Gotham City’s police department.

-She’s a “highly skilled and wildly undisciplined” fighter as well as an out lesbian, ensuring that Batwoman’s groundbreaking LGBT+ representation remains at the heart of the show.
+She’s a “highly skilled and wildly undisciplined” fighter as well as an out lesbian, ensuring that Batwoman’s groundbreaking LGBTQ+ representation remains at the heart of the show.

 Showrunner Caroline Dries addressed the decision to abandon Kate Kane, a character who has a sizeable comic book fanbase, during a Q&A for ATX Festival At Home.